Enterprise Data Custody

 Introduction

-Enterprise Data Custody is Nametag’s Bring Your Own Storage (BYOS) solution, allowing you to specify AWS S3 buckets which we will use to store data on your behalf.
+Use Enterprise Data Custody to store data in your own cloud storage service.
+You can specify AWS S3 buckets or Azure Blob Store buckets which we will use to store data on your behalf.
 In this guide we will create S3 buckets in your AWS account for storing data and a role that authorizes Nametag to access those buckets.

 Note: Enterprise data custody is managed on a per-environment basis.
 If you have multiple environments, you must configure each environment separately.